forem/forem/docs/installation/readme.md

 ## Running Docker

 Installing to your local machine can be troublesome for many reasons such as conflicting database and runtime versions.
-Another way you can get a development enviroment up and running is with Docker.
-Docker will install everything you need in an isolated enviroment and you need not concern about the details.
+Another way you can get a development environment up and running is with Docker.
+Docker will install everything you need in an isolated , and you need not concern about the details.

 We have instructions for installing with [Docker](/installation/docker)

 ## GitPod

-If you are having trouble with local installation and Docker confuses you then you can launch a **development enviroment** with the press of a button with GitPod.
+If you are having trouble with local installation and Docker confuses you, then you can launch a **development environment** with the press of a button with GitPod.
 GitPod is an IDE in the cloud which is also attached to a web-server.
 It will install everything you need.
-If you are confortable doing everything from a web-browser than we have instructions for installing with [GitPod](/installation/gitpod)
+If you are comfortable doing everything from a web-browser than we have instructions for installing with [GitPod](/installation/gitpod)